isaksky/RouteProvider/README.md

     -> "/projects/123/comments/4"

 ## Todo
-- Option for user type that will passed to handler functions
+- Option for user type that will passed to handler functions (e.g., OwinContext)
-- Option for user type that handler functions must return
+- Option for user type that handler functions must return (e.g., HttpWebResponse)
 - Support other types of path segments than just ```int64```
 - Allow routes to be defined in a seperate file